 Hiking: My Unexpected Chill Zone

 Full disclosure: I used to dislike hiking.
-Okay, I strongly dislike it.
+Okay, strongly dislike it.

 So what changed?